CORE - Primary Faculty

 Dr. Schroeder conducts economic analysis to address issues of importance to the livestock and meat industry.
 Emphases include economics of animal health, food safety, and market and demand analysis.
 He teaches courses in agricultural marketing and risk management and directs the Center for Risk Management Education and Research.

-Associate Professor, Beef Production Medicine
+Professor, Beef Production Medicine

 Dr. White is part of an active research team working to improve cattle health and well-being.
 The primary research focus is bovine respiratory disease with emphasis on production efficiency and economic viability of animal well-being decisions.
 Dr. White teaches electives in production medicine, cow-calf medicine, and rural business management.